pl247/ai-toolkit/README.md

 Options = UnsafeLegacyRenegotiation
 ```

-If you did not modify the timezone in the ```ucsx-ai-toolkit.cfg``` file.
-You can set the timezone on your system correctly post install:
+If you did not modify the timezone in the ```ucsx-ai-toolkit.cfg``` file, you can set the timezone on your system correctly post install:

 ```
 # show current timezone with offset